appsody/website/content/docs/stacks/develop.md

 ## Create your project templates

-The `templates` directory contains one or more starter applications that are created for the user when they initialize their projects.
-Every template is contained within its own directory, `/templates/<template-name>`.
+You can create as many templates as you feel necessary for your stack.
+It is recommended to include a default simple template, such as a "Hello, World!" project.

 Capabilities that apply to all templates are better suited for inclusion in the stack image.

-## Create your local development stack image
+## Create your stack image

 The stack image contains common capabilities that can be used by all templates.
 For example, the [`nodejs-express`](https://github.com/appsody/stacks/tree/master/incubator/nodejs-express) stack image provides health endpoints and Prometheus metrics so the developers do not need to implement them.